Blood Testing for Alcohol Markers

-- Carbohydrate Deficient Transferrin (CDT) and Liver Function (LF) testing help in the assessment of short term excessive alcohol use
+- Carbohydrate Deficient Transferrin, Liver Function and Phosphatidylethanol testing to help in the assessment of short term excessive alcohol use

 - Sample collections by professionally trained phlebotomists

-- Two different types of blood tests for an accurate interpretation
+- Three different types of blood tests for an accurate interpretation

 - Provides a comprehensive picture of historic chronic excessive alcohol use when used in conjunction with hair alcohol testing